-There has been a further small decrease of 250 people in the service sector this year.
-Over the period 2008 to 2020 the number of people in this sector has seen significant fluctuations, peaking at 14,100 in 2012 though falling to its lowest level in 2020.
-With a figure of 11,975 the annual monitoring target to increase the number employed in the service sector to 13,797 has not been achieved.
+There has been a small increase of 200 people in the service sector this year (2021).
+Over the period 2008 to 2021 the number of people in this sector has seen significant fluctuations, peaking at 14,100 in 2012 though falling to its lowest level in 2020.
+With a figure of 12,175 the annual monitoring target to increase the number employed in the service sector to 13,797 has not been achieved.

-In comparison with Merthyr Tydfil over the period of 2009-2020, Blaenau Gwent witnessed a 8.5% decline; whereas Merthyr Tydfil has witnessed an increase of 11.5%.
-The most significant service sector to increase in Merthyr Tydfil is the health and social sector with a 4,000 person increase.
+In comparison with Merthyr Tydfil over the period of 2009-2021, Blaenau Gwent witnessed a 7% and Merthyr Tydfil has witnessed a decrease of 4.7%.

-In terms of maintaining the number of employee jobs in the service industry and the target to increase the number from 12,700 to 13,797 by 2021, at 11,975 jobs, the target has not been achieved.
+In terms of maintaining the number of employee jobs in the service industry and the target to increase the number from 12,700 to 13,797 by 2021, at 12,175 jobs, the target has not been achieved.

-Learning and Health Infrastructure Another element of Policy SP8 is maximising the potential of the health and social sector and the promotion of learning and skills.
+Learning and Health Infrastructure

+Another element of Policy SP8 is maximising the potential of the health and social sector and the promotion of learning and skills.
 This is to be measured through the delivery of schemes identified in the Plan.